 Germline inactivating mutations in DIS3L2 on chromosome 2q37 are associated with Perlman syndrome.
 Preliminary data suggest that DIS3L2 plays a role in normal kidney development and in a subset of sporadic Wilms tumor cases.

-The syndrome is caused by mutations or deletions in glypican genes GPC3 and GPC4, and these genetic aberrations are believed to enhance the risk of Wilms tumor (8%).
+The syndrome is caused by mutations or deletions in the GPC3 and GPC4 genes, and these genetic aberrations are believed to enhance the risk of Wilms tumor (8%).

 This syndrome results from postzygotic, somatic mutations in PIK3CA, which may involve large or small regions of the child.

-NSD1 is the only gene in which mutations are known to cause Sotos syndrome.
+Mutations in the NSD1 gene are the only known cause of Sotos syndrome.

-BLM is the only gene in which mutations are known to cause Bloom syndrome.
+Mutations in the BLM gene are the only known cause of Bloom syndrome.